BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/gh-pages.md

 ```
 {% raw  %}{% include head.html %}{% endraw  %}
 ```
-at the top of the page.
+at the top of the page (but after the layout information).
 With this you can include equations in the page by placing LaTeX between dollar signs. e.g., $a^2 + b^2 = c^2$.

 ## Previewing gh-pages locally